-- Declaration as required under the provisions of Section 149(7) of the Companies Act, 2013, that he meets the criteria of independence as laid down in Section 149(6) of the Companies Act, 2013. - Declaration under Rule 6(1) of the Companies (Appointment and Qualification of Directors) Rules, 2014, confirming that he has applied for inclusion of his name in the data bank maintained by the Indian Institute of Corporate Affairs at Manesar and he shall renew his membership within a period of 30 days from the date of the expiry up to which his name was applied for inclusion in the data bank.
+- Declaration as required under the provisions of Section 149(7) of the Companies Act, 2013, that he meets the criteria of independence as laid down in Section 149(6) of the Companies Act, 2013. - Declaration under Rule 6(1) of the Companies (Appointment and Qualification of Directors) Rules, 2014, confirming that his name is included in the data bank maintained by the Indian Institute of Corporate Affairs at Manesar and he shall renew his membership within a period of 30 days from the date of the expiry up to which his name was applied for inclusion in the data bank.